AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

             dots.masked_fill_(~mask, mask_value)

         # follow the softmax,q,d,v equation in the paper
+        # softmax along row axis of the attention card
         attn = dots.softmax(dim=-1)

         # product of v times whatever inside softmax
         out = einsum("b h i j, b h j d -> b h i d", attn, v)

-        # concat heads into one matrix, ready for next encoder block
+        # concat heads into one matrix
         out = rearrange(out, "b h n d -> b n (h d)") return self.to_out(out), attn

 ```

 One of the really cool things about attention is that you can observe the **pairwise interdependence** (attention score) between each input set element.
-We will compare the attention map's differences with and without the mask in the next two figures.
+We will compare the attention map differences with and without the mask in the next two figures.
 I invite you to move the mouse over the figures to get more details on each element of these attention maps.
 The second element returned from our `MultiHeadAttention` layer corresponds to this attention map.

 Now, let's instantiating our multi-head attention layer, we fixed the dim value at 3 because a vector of dimension 3 describes our set elements.
 We fix the number of heads to 1 for the example.
 Finally, the size of the heads is fixed at 8.